PetrSebela/TerrainGeneration/README.md

 4. generate foliege

+## How it works (order of execution)
+( ChunkManager )
+    ( start ) -> ( Generate World )
+    - variables setup
+    - calls ( Generation Manager ) coturine
+        ( Generation Manager )
+            - runs through every possible chunk
+                - generates heightmap and enviromental details

+            - starts ( Mesh Construction Manager ) in separate thread
+                - runs forever

+            ( Mesh Constructor Manager )
+                - check if update requestQueue has any requests
+                    - if yes, it calculates needed data and calls ( GesMeshData ) ( Get Mesh Data )
+                        - internaly calls ( MeshConstructor.ConstructTerrain ) and bundles some data with it
+                        ( MeshConstructor.ConstructTerrain )
+                            - Constructs mesh
+                    - after that it enques ChunkUpdate in [ MeshQueue ]

+            - puts some data into requestQueue and waits till ( Mesh Constructor Manager ) finised procesing all data
+            - instantiates all chunks and puts them into [ ChunkObjectDictionary ]
+            - spawns water chunks
+    ( update )
+    - start only ( Generation Manager ) finishes

 ## TASKS
 - [ ] Implement quadtree algorythm for chunk grouping in order to save batch calls viz subdivision.png